2021 Wimbledon Championships – Women's singles

 Ashleigh Barty defeated Karolína Plíšková in the final, 6–3, 6–7(4–7), 6–3 to win the ladies' singles tennis title at the 2021 Wimbledon Championships.
-She became the first Australian to win the title since Evonne Goolagong Cawley in 1980, the first top seed to win the title since Serena Williams in 2016 and the first to do so at any major since Simona Halep at the 2018 French Open.
-Barty's victory made her the fourth player, following Ann Jones, Martina Hingis and Amélie Mauresmo, to win the women's singles title after previously winning the girls' singles title.
-She retained the WTA No. 1 singles ranking by reaching the semifinals, with Aryna Sabalenka having also been in contention for the top ranking.
+It was her first Wimbledon title and second major singles title overall.
+Barty was the first Australian to win the title since Evonne Goolagong Cawley in 1980, and the fifth player (following Karen Susman, Ann Jones, Martina Hingis and Amélie Mauresmo) to win the women's singles title after previously winning the girls' singles title.
+She retained the world No. 1 singles ranking by reaching the semifinals, with Aryna Sabalenka also in contention for the top ranking.

-Halep was the reigning champion from when the tournament was last held in 2019, but she withdrew from the competition due to a calf injury.
+Simona Halep was the reigning champion from when the tournament was last held in 2019, but withdrew before the tournament due to a calf injury.

 Serena Williams retired from her first-round match against Aliaksandra Sasnovich due to injury.
-This marked only the second time that she lost in the first round of a major, following her defeat at the 2012 French Open to Virginie Razzano.
-It marked the first time since 2014 that the Wimbledon final did not feature one of the Williams sisters, as Venus Williams lost to Ons Jabeur in the second round, as well as the first time since 1997 that neither sister progressed beyond the second round.
+This marked the first time since 2014 that the Wimbledon final did not feature one of the Williams sisters (as Venus Williams lost to Ons Jabeur in the second round), as well as the first time since 1997 that neither sister progressed beyond the second round.

 This was the first edition of Wimbledon since 2009 that saw the top two seeds progress to the semifinals.
-Additionally, this was the first major in the Open Era where two wildcards, Liudmila Samsonova and Emma Raducanu (who made her first major appearance overall), reached the fourth round.
-Raducanu became the youngest British woman to reach the fourth round at Wimbledon in the Open Era.
-Jabeur became the first Tunisian player and the first Arabian woman in history to reach the quarterfinals at Wimbledon.
+Additionally, this was the first major in the Open Era where two wildcards, Liudmila Samsonova and Emma Raducanu (making her first major appearance), reached the fourth round.
+Raducanu was the youngest British woman to reach the fourth round at Wimbledon in the Open Era.
+Jabeur was the first Tunisian and the first Arab woman to reach the Wimbledon quarterfinals.

+This tournament marked the first Wimbledon main-draw appearances of future champions Elena Rybakina and Barbora Krejčíková.
+Both lost in the fourth round, to Sabalenka and Barty respectively.